willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 comments: true
 ---

 Configure and deploy an instance of Staticman at Heroku.
 These instructions are for a Jekyll site hosted at GitHub using Staticman v2 and reCaptcha v2.
-MailGun does the emailing and comments are moderated.
+Notifications are sent with MailGun and comments are moderated.

-This is mostly an Installation Guide and partially a Theory of Operation as perceived by me.
+This is mostly an Installation Guide and partly a Theory of Operation.
+Corrections are welcomed.

+This guide does not cover how to set up your Jekyll site for commenting.

 ----